See My City – Visit Haarlem with kids

 What do you love most about living in Haarlem?

-Haarlem is a proper city, with lots of restaurants, museums, great shopping and a movie theatre, but has the small town feel.
+Haarlem is a proper city, with lots of restaurants, museums, great shopping, and a movie theatre, but has a small town feel.
 It’s nice and compact, easy to navigate and has lots of history.
 There are interesting smaller villages close by to visit, as well as the ocean.
 Haarlem is also not far from Amsterdam and other big cities such as Alkmaar and The Hague.

 What are your favourite things to do in Haarlem as a family?